 Applicability.

 General Applicability.
-Except as described in sections 939.1 through 939.6, this chapter applies to diverters who are authorized to divert water under any of the following:
+Except as described in sections 939.1 through 939.6 and in paragraph (3) below, this chapter applies to diverters who are authorized to divert water under any of the following:

 Any claimed water right that has a maximum allowable diversion amount greater than 10 acre-feet per year; or